richpauloo/textme/README.md

   - Use my [referral link](https://www.twilio.com/referral/rIaK9w), and
     you and I will both get $10 in free credit if you wish to upgrade (\~1,250 messages).
-  - Use the [regular sign up](https://www.twilio.com/), and bypass the bonus (you can always use the referral link later if you want to upgrade your free trial version).
+  - Use the [regular sign up](https://www.twilio.com/) (you can always use the referral link later if you want to upgrade your free trial version).

 Next, set up a project and verify your number.

 Then, provide information about your twilio account and the number you want to text.
+These variables are stored in `"~/.Renviron"` for later use.

 ``` r
 library(textme)